 Woman hunts down thief who stole her car, steals it back

-KANSAS CITY, MO (KCTV) — Danielle Reno isn’t an investigator, she doesn’t work for the police department, but she used her best sleuthing skills to bring her car back home.
+KANSAS CITY, Mo.
+(KCTV) — Danielle Reno isn’t an investigator, and she doesn’t work for the police department, but she used her best sleuthing skills to bring her car back home.

 “Did I park somewhere else?
 No. I know I parked here.
 Somebody stole my car!
 And it was all downhill from there,” Reno, car theft victim, said.